TheFiral/My-Leitner-system/README.md

 # My-Leitner-system
 I have made this app for myself.
 I often learn English words using the Leitner system.
-But cardboard boards sometimes annoy me.
+But cardboard cards sometimes annoy me.
 And I thought I can make this app so that I can learn an English word on my phone, by my own algorithm

 The app have 3 function: